rafal06/new-tab/README.md

 ## To do
 - [x] Slight color change when hovering over clickable elements
-- [ ] Click animation on quick links and searchbar
+- [x] Click animation on quick links

 Nice to have
 - [ ] Personalized greeting (using LocalStorage API)